danielpalme/ReportGenerator/src/Readme.txt

 CHANGELOG

+4.3.3.0

+    * Fix: Issue #291: Added support for numbers with exponent in Cobertura report

 4.3.2.0

     * Fix: Issue #290: Directories from command line parameter 'sourcedirs' are now used to determine path of files